 - Make sure that services that have single region use and are therefore potentially not used overnight and on weekends (such as dev resources) are turned off and de-allocated when not required.
 We automate this to ensure no-one needs to remember, but make sure you understand the implications of de-allocation before you attempt to do this (or ask us).

 - Consider Reserved Instances.
 In Azure these no longer need upfront payment, and can significantly reduce costs.
 It's possible to get out of them too if necessary (at a cost).
 There are 18 different types, not just VMs.

-- If you are leveraging Reserved Instances, make sure you maximise the use of Hybrid Use Benefits also.
+- If you are leveraging Reserved Instances, make sure you also maximise the use of Hybrid Use Benefits.